By Martin D’Souza | Opening Doorz Editorial | January 18, 2020

 - Do you and your spouse have the patience to weather the storm in the early days of settling down…

 Weigh out your Pros & Cons.
 Every family that has migrated here in Ireland or elsewhere will have their own experience and story to tell.
 Some are pleasant, some are not.
-Like I said, it may not be the same for everyone.
+As I said, it may not be the same for everyone.

 Migrating abroad cannot just be a ‘one size fits all’ approach.
 Migrants, almost by definition, move with the future in mind.
 But your journey inevitably involves leaving part of your past behind.
 Do not migrate just by seeing someone who has successfully settled abroad, as you don’t know about their initial struggle, their circumstances and their ability as a family to cope with change.
 So don’t jump from the frying pan into the fire as settling abroad is not for everyone.